Dysprosium titanate

-Dysprosium titanate (Dy_{2}Ti_{2}O_{7} or Dy_{2}TiO_{5}) is an inorganic compound, specifically a ceramic of the titanate family.
-Two common phases of this compound exist with differing properties: Dy_{2}Ti_{2}O_{7} and Dy_{2}TiO_{5}.
+Dysprosium titanate (Dy2Ti2O7 or Dy2TiO5) is an inorganic compound, specifically a ceramic of the titanate family.
+Two common phases of this compound exist with differing properties: Dy2Ti2O7 and Dy2TiO5.
 Dysprosium titanate is commonly used throughout the nuclear industry in nuclear control rods and as a host for nuclear waste.

 History

-Dysprosium titanate was one of the first materials that was discovered to be a spin ice, along with holmium titanate (Ho_{2}Ti_{2}O_{7}), in 1997.
+Dysprosium titanate was one of the first materials that was discovered to be a spin ice, along with holmium titanate (Ho2Ti2O7), in 1997.
 The existence of these materials was predicted by Linus Pauling in 1935, but neutron scattering experiments confirmed their existence as holmium titanate satisfied the model.

 Since its discovery as a spin ice, dysprosium titanate has continued to be a focus of research because the magnetic frustration that results from its pyrochlore lattice.
 In 2009, quasiparticles resembling magnetic monopoles were observed at low temperature and high magnetic field through neutron-scattering experiments.
 The study demonstrated the existence of Dirac strings in dysprosium titanate and the presence of monopole characteristics at low temperatures.

 Structure

-The Dy_{2}Ti_{2}O_{7} phase exhibits a cubic pyrochlore structure where the Dy^{3+} ions form a network of corner-sharing tetrahedra.
+The Dy2Ti2O7 phase exhibits a cubic pyrochlore structure where the Dy(3+) ions form a network of corner-sharing tetrahedra.
 It is notable for its ability to withstand structural change in the presence of radiation from high energy ions.

-Dy_{2}Ti_{2}O_{7} can be "stuffed" by adding additional lanthanide atoms into the pyrochlore to generate Dy_{2}TiO_{5.} In this instance, Dy^{3+} is 5-coordinated with oxygen, which produces an orthorhombic structure in the Dy_{2}TiO_{5} phase.
+Dy2Ti2O7 can be "stuffed" by adding additional lanthanide atoms into the pyrochlore to generate Dy2TiO5.
+In this instance, Dy(3+) is 5-coordinated with oxygen, which produces an orthorhombic structure in the Dy2TiO5 phase.
 This phase also possesses a large neutron absorption cross section, which makes it desirable for various nuclear applications.
 This can, however, pose difficulties when characterizing this compound through the use of neutron diffraction.